-Appeals must be submitted in writing within 15 days of the date on the denial notification and must include a basis for the appeal, and supporting documentation.
-We will notify you by email within 4 to 6 weeks, with a response to your appeal request.
-Only one appeal may be submitted for an academic term so the packet must be clear and compelling when submitted.
-For additional information, review the Appeal Process.
+If you believe you are eligible for Cal State LA admission, you may appeal our decision.
+Appeals must be submitted in writing within 15 days of the date on this denial notification, and must include a basis for the appeal and supporting academic records.
+We will respond via email to your appeal request within four to six weeks.
+Only one appeal may be submitted for an academic term.
+For more information, visit the Admission Appeals webpage.

 Here are some important items to consider if you are offered admission and decide to attend Cal State LA:

 Applying for your I-20 or SEVIS transfer: Applicants holding or applying for an F-1 or J-1 visa must complete and submit the online New Student I-20 Verification Form with signatures and appropriate documentation to show proof of funding.
 If you are interested in attending Cal State LA, please do not wait for your admission decision before submitting these documents.
 The advance submission of the verification form, and financial documentation, will help expedite the issuance of the I-20; if your I-20 paperwork is complete, the International Programs Office can issue the I-20 immediately after your admission to the University.